The Viewpoint of a Famed Writer

 If you are not familiar with Cherel Ito’s work, her images and her journal writings have also been preserved for future generations of students of photojournalism in the book “Through the Lens of Her Camera.”
 Her work is an important study in human nature as well as different cultures around the world.

-To learn more about photographer Cherel Ito and to order her book, please visit this link www.cherelitobook.com.
+To learn more about photographer Cherel Ito’s book, please visit this link www.cherelitobook.com.

 Return on Monday, and there will be more independent thoughts, words and views from